 Step 2: Filing the Eviction Lawsuit (8 to 10 Days After Notice Period)

 Once your notice period expires, you can file your eviction suit immediately.
-Most landlords wait a day or two to make sure the tenant really isn’t going to comply.
+Most landlords wait a day or two to make sure the tenant isn’t going to comply.

 Court scheduling depends on how busy your Justice Court precinct is and what time of year you’re filing.
 Justice Court 1 in Fort Worth stays pretty backed up, so you might wait closer to three weeks for your hearing date.